mtvbrianking/multi-auth/readme.md

 Reporting bugs
 --
-If you've stumbled across a bug, please help us out by leaving as much information about the bug as possible, e.g.
+If you've stumbled across a bug, please help us by leaving as much information about the bug as possible, e.g.
 - Steps to reproduce
 - Expected result
 - Actual result